Accountability to the Minister for Trade, Tourism and Investment

-Efic is required to provide the Minister for Trade with a Statement of Intent in response to the Minister's Statement of Expectations.
-These statements express and formalise the Minister for Trade's expectations of Efic and the Board's intention to meet these expectations.
+We provide the Minister with a Statement of Intent in response to the Minister’s Statement of Expectations.
+These statements express and formalise the Minister’s expectations of Efic and the Board’s intention to meet these expectations.

-As a corporate Commonwealth entity under the Public Governance, Performance and Accountability Act 2013 (PGPA Act), Efic is also required to notify the Minister for Trade of certain significant events such as the acquisition or disposal of interests in companies or other ventures.
-The Efic Board must also keep the Minister informed about Efic's operations and provide any information required by the Minister for Trade or the Minister for Finance.
+As a corporate Commonwealth entity under the Public Governance, Performance and Accountability Act 2013 (PGPA Act), we are also required to notify the Minister of certain significant events such as the acquisition or disposal of interests in companies or other ventures.
+Our Board must also keep the Minister informed about our operations and provide any information required by the Minister or the Minister for Finance.

-The Minister for Trade, or the Minister for Trade's representative responds to questions about Efic from members of the Federal Parliament and to parliamentary orders relating to Efic.
+The Minister, or the Minister’s representative, responds to questions about Efic from members of the Federal Parliament and to parliamentary orders relating to Efic.

-The Minister for Trade is represented on the Board by the Secretary of the Department of Foreign Affairs and Trade, or his alternate.
+The Minister is represented on the Board by the Secretary of the Department of Foreign Affairs and Trade, or their alternative.

 Accountability to the Australian Parliament